flowcommerce/magento-flow-connector/README.md

 ### Enable Catalog Price Localization
 This toggle controls the initialization of catalog price localization.
 This feature involves server-side API calls to Flow prior to page load as well as JavaScript mixins to complete the visual integration with catalog items.
 Selecting "Yes" will enable Flow API calls on Magento cache-miss events for product blocks to get all localized prices for this product dynamically.
 In this way, it loads the cache with every Flow experience price available to expedite page load time.
 When the browser page loads, JavaScript mixins are used to determine which prices should be shown to the user based on their geolocated IP address or Flow Country Picker selection.
 This toggle defaults to "Yes".

-Alternatively, you can implement your own customized price localization solution by refering to our custom integration guides: [Flow Product Catalog](https://docs.flow.io/integration-overview#product-catalog) and [Flow.js Product Localization](https://docs.flow.io/guides/flowjs/product-localization)
+Alternatively, you can implement your own customized price localization solution by refering to our custom integration guide: [Flow.js Product Localization](https://docs.flow.io/docs/localizing-product-prices-with-html-attributes)

 ### Maximum Time to Hide Catalog Prices
 This text field controls the amount of time in milliseconds that catalog prices will remain hidden while waiting for the JavaScript mixins to determine which prices are to be displayed.
 This is a valuable tool to prevent the base currency price from displaying briefly before the local currency is displayed to the user.
 It is recommended to use a value of "5000" which means that regardless of the length of time it takes for the page to load, prices will never remain hidden by Flow for longer than 5 seconds.
 This field accepts integers and defaults to 0.